Do you need professional liability insurance?

 - Incomplete work

 Many service-based businesses buy this coverage along with general liability insurance.
 General liability coverage shields you from common business risks such as:

 - Third-party property damage

 - Copyright infringement, libel, or slander

-However, these aren’t the only liability risks tech businesses face.
-Cyber risks are a real threat to tech businesses – especially those who store sensitive data or manage clients’ IT systems or security.
+However, these aren’t the only liability risks professional services businesses face.
+Cyber risks are a real threat to tech and IT companies – especially those who store sensitive data or manage clients’ IT systems or security.
 A data breach at a client’s business or your own could damage your reputation and your bottom line.